workinghard/Cube4Fun_v2/README.md

 | End key   | 69:","<br>70:","<br>71:" "<br>72:" " |

 ## Hardware
 Because most of the esp8266 boards are working with 3.3V and our Cube board is a regular ATMEGA328 with 5V, we need a voltage shifter.
 This is a basic schematic realized with a BSS138 MOSFET.
 Breakout boards are available on most popular sites.
+There are also esp8266 boards with 5V logic shifter already on board.
+In that case, you don't need this schematic.
+Just connect SDA and SCL.

 ![alt_text][schematic1]